tendermint/coding/Coding_Standard.md

  * New features should be written in new branches and pull request opened to the `develop` branch
  * Once in a while Bucky will push from `develop` to `master` during releases
  * All branches should be in lowercase, underscores are okay in branch names
+ * All pull requests should include any relevant additions to the `CHANGELOG.md`, If PR is to the develop branch changes can be included under a an `unreleased changes` header at the top of the document

 ## Linters